steve4744/WhatIsThis/README.md

 ## Dependencies
-This plugin is only supported on Minecraft/Spigot 1.13+
+This plugin is only supported on Minecraft/Spigot 1.13 and 1.14.

 ## Commands & Permissions
 ```